-Student safety and well-being is a top priority for Saint Mary’s.
-Students who are admitted on a Saint Mary’s Study Abroad program will attend pre-departure orientations to learn about health and safety measures, and will be required to adhere to the College health and safety protocols in place at the time of study abroad.
-Students will also receive in-depth information on their program location before departure, as well as on-site orientations upon arrival.
+Student safety and well-being is a top priority for Saint Mary’s College.
+Students who are accepted to a Saint Mary’s Study Abroad program will attend pre-departure orientations to learn about health and safety measures, and will be required to adhere to the College health and safety protocols in place at the time of study abroad.
+Students will also receive in-depth information on their program location before departure, as well as on-site orientations upon arrival to the host country.

 Students are expected to pay attention to the current health conditions of the global region to which they are traveling, and are given tools to evaluate and understand risks through pre-departure orientations.
-All students will be required to sign a Travel Waiver in order to study abroad.
+All students will be required to sign a Participation Agreement in order to study abroad.

 What happens if I have an emergency while abroad?

-3. In the case of medical issues, the student should contact and coordinate with GeoBlue (insurance included with each program, see below) with the Medical Assistance number on their GeoBlue insurance card.
+- In the case of medical issues, the student should contact GeoBlue (insurance included with each program, see below) at the Medical Assistance number on their GeoBlue insurance card.
 GeoBlue will then take the appropriate action to assist and monitor the medical care until the situation is resolved.

 There are many levels of safety precautions in place for Study Abroad.

-• The college policy is that students are allowed to study abroad in countries with a Department of State Advisory Level of Level 2 or lower.
-In some cases, if COVID is the only reason for a Department of State Advisory Level of 3 or higher, students can opt to study abroad.
+- The college policy is that students are allowed to study abroad in countries with a Department of State Advisory Level of Level 2 or lower.

 What are the vaccination requirements for study abroad?